rsyncOSX/mydocsy/content/en/docs/parameters/_index.md

 {{% /pageinfo %}}

 The user can remove default parameters if required.
-Parameters to rsync are saved by task including a local SSH parameter on the task.
-The local SSH parameter overrides a global SSH parameter if set.
+Parameters to rsync are saved by task including a local ssh parameter on the task.
+The local ssh parameter overrides a global ssh parameter if set.

 {{% pageinfo %}}

-If using default ssh-key values and no info about ssh-keys in RsyncUI, RsyncUI append the parameter `-e ssh` to the rsync command to ensure data is tunneled and encrypted by SSH.
+If using default ssh-key values and no info about ssh-keys in RsyncUI, RsyncUI append the parameter `-e ssh` to the rsync command to ensure data is tunneled and encrypted by ssh.
 The above applies if destination is a remote server only and to restore data as well.

 {{% /pageinfo %}}